Leafwing-Studios/Emergence/README.md

 Non-font assets under `emergence_game` are currently licensed under CC-0.
 Commissioned work will be licensed under CC-BY-SA-NC (asset flippers suck).

 Like usual, any contributions made are accepted under the same license terms.
 If you would like to modify or use these assets in your game, please reach out and we'll be happy to chat.

+**By contributing to this project, you are representing that you have the ability to contribute any intellectual property under the provided licenses and acknowledge that Leafwing Studios intends to sell (and pay studio members with!) the profits made via this project.**

+If you are contributing IP from other permissively licensed code, you must provide **proper attribution** in the source code or metadata.
+Everyone deserves credit!